vanus-labs/docs/content/cloud-docs/source/shopify-app/setup.md

 - A Shopify shop with administrative privileges

-# Getting Started
+---

-Perform the following steps to configure your Shopify App Source:
+**Perform the following steps to configure your Shopify App Source:**

 ## Step 1: Create an App
 1. Go to [shopify](https://shopify.com) and sign in to your account to access the shopify dashboard.